IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/How-to-schedule-an-IBMCloud-workshop.md

 * Enter number of attendees

 * Select start date/time and end date/time.

+Note:

+1. Number of environments cannot be greater than number of attendees selected

-Note: your start date has to be greater than or equal to 72 hours of your current time.
+2. The Start date has to be greater than or equal to 72 hours of your current time.
 Afterwards, click **Next**

   ![step3ibmcloud](https://github.com/IBM/itz-support-public/blob/main/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/Images/step3ibmcloud.png)